s-kav/ds_tools/CONTRIBUTOR_LICENSE_AGREEMENT.md

 ---

+## 9. Confidentiality
+Do not submit confidential information or trade secrets as a Contribution.
+The Maintainer will treat Contributions as non-confidential for purposes of evaluation and distribution.

+---

-## 9. Termination
+## 10. Termination
 Your grants under this CLA are perpetual and irrevocable except for material breach by You of the representations above.
 If You materially breach this CLA and do not cure the breach within 30 days of notice, the Maintainer may terminate rights to future distributions of Your Contributions.

 ---

-## 10. Governing Law
+## 11. Governing Law
 This CLA shall be governed by and construed in accordance with the laws of **Ukraine**, without regard to conflict of laws principles.

 ---

-## 11. How to sign / indicate agreement
+## 12. How to sign / indicate agreement
 **By submitting a pull request, issue, or other contribution to this repository, You agree to the terms of this CLA.**

-Alternatively, you may sign explicitly:
+If You prefer to provide an explicit signature, you may use the forms below.

 ### Individual Contributor

 I, [Full name], confirm that I am the author or have the right to make this contribution and agree to the terms of this CLA.